-If you’re having trouble getting pregnant and want to know which hormones could be causing your infertility then this video is for you:
+If you’re having trouble getting pregnant and want to know the hormones that induce infertility then this video is for you:

 Make sure to subscribe so I can help you get your hormones in Harmony and optimize your health!